Keerthan-08/AIML-25BCE2522/README.txt

 A website will open presenting a AI agentic travel adviser..

 Only Task 1 is done ,because i only know some basics and i will look forward to explore the journey of learning mastering the skills .
-I prioritise Perfection over Quantity.
+I prioritise Perfection and Quality over Quantity.